 In Cordell Barker's cartoon adaptation of The Cat Came Back (see trope), old Mr. Johnson drives a handcar over no fewer than seven (if not more) bound women and a cow, before derailing on a beetle.

 Done in the Fairly OddParents episode,"The Good Old Days", a parody of old-timey cartoons.
 An old-timey version of Vicky is the bad guy, and she has Timmy's Grandpappy tied up.
-She attempts to put him on the train tracks, but it is crowded with similar villains.
+She attempts to put him on the train tracks, but it is crowded with similar villains. ("Beat it, Buster!
+We're working this side of the street!")
 She opts for a Conveyor Belt-O-Doom at the local sawmill.

 There was also a scene in the series pilot from Oh Yeah!
 Cartoons!, in which Vicky was tied on railroad tracks, with Cosmo as the train, Wanda as the engineer, and Timmy as the old-timey villain (complete with black top hat and mustache!)